semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 - **job**: each job gets a dedicated namespace on every run.
 Job artifacts are suitable for collecting debug data, logs, or screenshots for end-to-end tests
 - **workflow**: accessible to all pipelines in the same [workflow](./workflows).
 Workflow artifacts are ideal for passing data between jobs
 - **project**: a global namespace for the project.
-Project artifacts are ideal for storing final deliverables.
+Project artifacts are ideal for storing final deliverables

 ### Job artifacts {#jobs}

 The job namespace is not shared between jobs.
-Instead, each job gets assigned a dedicated namespace in every run.
+Instead, each job is assigned a dedicated namespace for every run.

-Job artifacts are great for storing debugging data such as build logs, screenshots, and screencasts.
-In other words, any situation where you don't need to share data with other jobs.
+Job artifacts are ideal for storing debugging data, such as build logs, screenshots, and screencasts.
+In other words, use them when you don't need to share data with other jobs.

 The following example shows a common combination of job and workflow artifacts:

-1. We use the workflow artifact to pass the compiled application from the build to the test jobs
+1. Use the workflow artifact to pass the compiled application from the build to the test jobs
 2. Each test job pushes its test log to the job artifact

 <Tabs groupId="editor-yaml">